vanbanTruong/Fairness-in-Large-Language-Models/papers/README.md

 # Fairness in Language Model Papers Collection

+> <div align="justify">
+>
+> This repository systematically collects and organizes research papers across all aspects of fairness in language models, providing a comprehensive bibliography that spans bias detection, quantification, mitigation, and evaluation methodologies to support researchers in navigating the rapidly expanding literature in this field.
+>
+> </div>

 **Disclaimer: We may have missed some relevant papers in the list.
 If you have suggestions or want to add papers, please submit a pull request or email us, your contributions are greatly appreciated!**

 ---